Hydrology, geochemistry, geology, engineering, planet

 - ASU School of Earth and Space Exploration ISTB4

-Trembath-Reichert is a geobiologist studying microbial life in the deepest, darkest portions our planet to understand its limits, origins and extensibility beyond Earth.
+Trembath-Reichert is a geobiologist studying microbial life in the most extreme regions of our planet to understand its limits, origins, and extensibility beyond Earth.

 Leon van Paassen